zhengang-zhong/zhengang-zhong.github.io/_pages/about.md

   - /about.html
 ---

-This Zhengang (ʈʂən gaŋ) Zhong ( ʈʂʷuŋ)'s personal webpage.
+This is Zhengang Zhong's personal webpage.

 About me
 ------
 Welcome!
-I am a PhD student at Imperial College London in the lab of [Optimisation and Machine Learning for Process Engineering](https://www.imperial.ac.uk/a-z-research/optimisation-and-machine-learning-for-process-engineering/).
-I conduct my reserach on the data-driven optimal control under the supervision of [Antonio](https://www.imperial.ac.uk/people/a.del-rio-chanona) and [Panos](https://iris.ucl.ac.uk/iris/browse/profile?upi=PPETS09).
+I am a PhD student at Imperial College London in the [Optimisation and Machine Learning for Process Engineering](https://www.imperial.ac.uk/a-z-research/optimisation-and-machine-learning-for-process-engineering/) lab.
+I conduct my reserach on the data-driven optimal control under the supervision of [Antonio del Rio Chanona](https://www.imperial.ac.uk/people/a.del-rio-chanona) and [Panagiotis Petsagkourakis](https://iris.ucl.ac.uk/iris/browse/profile?upi=PPETS09).
 I obtained my Diplom degree in Mechatronics from Technische Universität Dresden and my B. Eng. from Zhejiang University of Technology.
 I am a big fan of control theory and German beer.

 ## About my research